codywl/codekite-js/README.md

 current working directory, as that is a requirement for specifying the bind mount.
 [More information](https://docs.docker.com/storage/bind-mounts/)

-Use `docker build --file=Dockerfile.dev` from the project root to build the container, and `docker run (hash goes here)` to start it.
+Use `docker build -t codekite-app -f=Dockerfile.dev` from the project root to build the container, and `docker run (hash goes here)` to start it.
 You can figure out what the hash is, if you've lost it, by running `docker-container ls --all` and looking for it.

 If you decide to start the container with `bash` or something else,